 Learn about the bar exam and UBE from the bar prep experts

 At BARBRI, we’ve helped licensed attorneys pass the Multistate Bar Exam (MBE) since its inception in 1972 and the Uniform Bar Exam (UBE) since its introduction in 2011.
 In fact, we have prepared candidates to pass every U.S. state and jurisdiction bar exam administered for over 50 years or 100 exams.
-We’ve learned a few things during that time.
+We’ve learned a few things during that time to teach you what is the bar exam.

 What is the bar exam?